Schoolboy praised for quick actions after spotting fire in Ashington

 PCSO Lisa Auld, the officer who taught the session, said: “Zak’s quick thinking on the phone was fantastic.
 He stayed calmed and I’m incredibly proud of how he used his knowledge from the workshop – and he should be too.”

-Zak’s mum Claire said: “We’re so proud of Zak and how he acted.
-I can’t quite believe how well he remembered what he had learned in the safety session and what to do.”

-Mrs Mullen, the Head Teacher of James Knott Campus, Bishop’s Primary School, said: “We are delighted Zak has received an award for his actions and the whole school is incredibly proud of him.”

-Zak added: “I’m glad I was able to help and I’m now even more confident to call 999 in an emergency.
-They’re all here to help and were really nice on the phone.
+Zak added: “I’m glad I was able to help.
 I’m just happy everyone was ok.”